The C++ connector for PostgreSQL

 std::cout << "Updating employee #" << employee_id << '\n';

 // Update the employee's salary.
-Use exec0() to perform a command and check
+Use exec() to perform the command, and

-// that it produces no result rows.
-If the result does contain data, this
+// no_rows() to check that it produces no result rows.
+If the result does

 //